Sarveshltts/Team-6_Coin_Buy-Sell/README.md

   * Hibernate with JPA
   * MySQL
   * Session management
-  * Microservices using Edureka Server
+  * Microservices using Eureka Server

 #### Web services project can be found in (https://github.com/99003688/Team-6_Coin_Buy-Sell)